(Purchase links to external sites may earn commissions for the Publisher)

 Oy!
 Oy!
 Oy!: The Teacher Is a Goy

-The year is 1953 and Henry Saltzman, an Americanized Jew looking for his first job as a high school English teacher, unexpectedly finds himself confronting a roomful of intense, hyperactive ten-year-old boys in an Orthodox Brooklyn yeshiva.
+The year is 1953 and Henry Saltzman, an Americanized Jew looking for his first job as a high school English teacher, unexpectedly finds himself confronting a roomful of intense, hyperactive ten-year-old boys in a Hasidic Brooklyn yeshiva.
 The assimilated Saltzman is profoundly challenged by their prejudices and fears about the world outside their close-knit religious community and vows to help them become not just good Jews, but good Americans.
 In the process, like any good teacher, he learns from them as well.
-Based on the author’s own experience, this charming novel takes us inside the alien world of Orthodox Judaism with humor, warmth, and deep affection.
+Based on the author’s own experience, this charming novel takes us inside the alien world of Hasidic Judaism with humor, warmth, and deep affection.